first-try-software/navigable/README.md

 * Add `root` resource support
 * Allow support for `only: [:index, :show]` in resources
 * Add a rake task to display resources: `rake resources`
+* Consider adding a generator
+  - new app
+  - new resource
+  - new resource in a namespace
 * Support .json or .html from url
 * Provide headers to client in case they need them (like for auth)
 * Allow people to add their own middleware